All Episodes

 By the way, you're not going to change people anyway.

-Yeah, I got it, but the and the oppression of women and persecution of Jews and slaughter of Christians, and you know, that's all gonna come through better relations.
+Yeah, I got it, but and the oppression of women and persecution of Jews and slaughter of Christians.

-You know, the the Iranians want hegemony.
+You know, the Iranians want hegemony.

-Iranians are willing, they're now fighting proxy war after proxy war.
+They're now fighting proxy war after proxy war.

-What who do you think is fighting the Saudis out of Yemen?
+Who do you think is fighting the Saudis out of Yemen?

-That would be the Iranian supported radical terrorists there.
+That would be the Iranian-supported radical terrorists there.

 They're doing the bidding of the Iranians.